Tenkiv/tekdaqc-firmware/README.md

 TekDAQC_Firmware
 ===============

-The source code and its supporting library for the Tekdaqc firmware.
+This repository contains the source code and its supporting library for the Tekdaqc firmware.
+We are actively working to improve the code which operates the Tekdaqc and will update this repository with our progress, as well as field bug reports and pull requests.
+Additionally, feature requests may be made in our issues page and we will happily discuss them with you.

 Join [Intelligent Automation, Computer Interface, & DAQ Community](https://plus.google.com/u/0/communities/109351353187504550254) on [![DAQ Community on Google Plus](https://ssl.gstatic.com/images/icons/gplus-16.png)](https://plus.google.com/u/0/communities/109351353187504550254) to stay up-to-date on the latest news.